Hey there! I am Inge...

 To Full Body Recovery...

-My burnout confronted me with a the truth.
+My burnout confronted me with the truth.
 I had a choice to make: continue like this and perhaps get the success I wanted while being miserable, unhealthy, anxious, and sleepless, or take an honest and uncomfortable look in the mirror and redesign my life.

 During recovery, I reacquainted with my old friend Yoga.
 Yoga gave me what no visit to the psychologist or science article ever could: an intimate physical and emotional connection with myself.
 I started to feel again.
 Listen to my body.
 Let it guide me.
 Trust my intuition.